 In addition to their right of appeal, applicants will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the oversubscription criteria set out below and not in the order in which applications are received or added to the list.
-The waiting list will be held open until the 31 December 2020.
+The waiting list will be held open until the 31 December 2022.
 Inclusion on the school's waiting list does not mean that a place will eventually become available.

 An application can be made for a place for a student at any time outside the admission round and the student will be admitted where there are available places.
-Applications should be made to the school by contacting the Assistant Headteacher in charge of Sixth Form on 0191 2588340 or info@stmacademy.org.uk Parents will be advised of the outcome of their application in writing.
+Applications should be made to the school by contacting the Assistant Headteacher in charge of Sixth Form on 0191 2588340 or info@stmacademy.org.uk or at stmacademy.org.uk/sixth.form Parents will be advised of the outcome of their application in writing.